 Likely.
 The proposed laws in the past have specifically granted that right to New York’s government once online poker itself was up and running.

 However, the US Justice Department has thrown the entire notion of interstate pooling into question with its January 2019 Wire Act opinion.
-Although the government agency is fighting litigation over the decision and has delayed any enforcement until at least 2020, there is still a cloud over any type of expansion plans for interstate poker.
+Although the government agency is fighting litigation over the decision and has delayed any enforcement until the latter part of 2020, there is still a cloud over any type of expansion plans for interstate poker.

 Should New York legalize online poker, how long will it take for sites to get up and running?